Goldfish can drive on dry land, says Israeli study

-Redfish (carp, or goldfish) are capable of driving a vehicle – concluded a team of Israeli researchers in a study on the ability of this species to adapt and orient itself in a terrestrial environment.
+Redfish – carp, or goldfish – are capable of driving a vehicle.
+The conclusion is from a team of Israeli researchers, in a study that evaluated the ability of this species to adapt and orient itself in a terrestrial environment.

-Researchers at Ben Gurion University, located in the southern Negev desert, have created a device that allows a red fish to move around while swimming in an aquarium placed on a robotic cart, reports a study published in the February issue of the journal Behavioral Brain.
-Research.
+Researchers at Ben Gurion University, located in the Negev desert, have created a device that allows a red fish to move around while swimming in an aquarium placed on a robotic cart.
+The study was published in the journal Behavioral Brain Research.

 The researchers attached cameras that track the fish’s movement and connected them to a computer that guided the vehicle.

 When the fish went to the front of the aquarium, the vehicle moved forward.
-When the fish stayed in the rear, the vehicle remained motionless, say the researchers, who posted a video of this unique “vehicle controlled by a fish”.
+When the fish stayed in the back, the vehicle remained motionless, say the researchers, who published a video of this unique “fish-controlled vehicle”.

-To complete their investigation, the Israeli scientists placed a target on the outside of the vehicle.
-When the fish reached the goal, it received 0.002 grams of food granules in its aquarium as a reward.
+To complete the investigation, the scientists placed a target on the outside of the vehicle.
+When the fish reached the goal, it received 0.002 grams of food pellets in its aquarium as a reward.

 After a few days, the fish managed to reach the goal, without getting lost, “regardless of its starting point” and “avoiding dead-end streets”, highlights the study.